simonabisiani/LMUK-Geo/README.md

 We evaluated our approach using both classification metrics (Accuracy) and distance metrics (Mean Error Distance, Accuracy@20km, Accuracy@161km).
 We compared our results against a baseline provided by [Hu et al, 2024](https://www-tandfonline-com.surrey.idm.oclc.org/doi/full/10.1080/13658816.2024.2405182?af=R).
 We considered different evaluation scenarios, including handling edge cases and using majority voting.

+## Repository Structure

+The repository is organised as follows:

+* `scripts/`: Contains the R scripts used for creating the dataset, geoparsing, analysis, and evaluation.
+* `files/`: Contains the data files used in the project, including (but not limited to) raw data, intermediate processed data, and output files.

 ## Citation

 If you use this dataset or code in your research, please cite the following: